ragdoll/Container/README.md

 *Note: `Get()` will panic if the dependency isn't found*

 ### Advanced binding
-One of the most important binding we can do is binding an interface to a concrete. *If you use an interface as an abstract, the concrete must implement the interface*.
+One of the most important bindings we can do is binding an interface to a concrete. *If you use an interface as an abstract, the concrete must implement the interface*.

 ```go
 c.Bind(new(Formatter), HTMLFormatter{})